 Ten Benefits of BCAAs

-One of the most effective ways to be lean and strong for life is to familiarize yourself with the branched-chain amino acids (BCAAs).
-A few of the most compelling reasons to know about BCAAs include the following:
+There are many health and performance benefits of the branched-chain amino acids (BCAAs).
+A few of the most compelling benefits of BCAAs include the following:

-- BCAA metabolites were found to be a significant indicator of lean mass in a population of young and middle-aged adults.
+- BCAA metabolites are a significant indicator of lean mass in a population of young and middle-aged adults.

-- People who consume a threshold dose of essential amino acids that contain BCAAs with every meal have less visceral belly fat and more muscle mass.
+- People who consume a threshold dose of BCAAs with every meal have less visceral belly fat and more muscle mass.

 - BCAAs trigger protein synthesis and inhibit the breakdown of muscle cells.

 - In healthy people, BCAAs improve glucose uptake and insulin sensitivity.
 In diabetics, BCAA dietary intake with other therapeutic interventions may improve metabolic markers.